eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-config.rst

   A longer interval reduces the network load, but also increases the time discovery takes (especially in the face of temporary network disconnections).

-.. _`Endpoint discovery`:
+.. index:: Partition, Ignored partitions, Endpoint discovery

-.. index:: Partition, Ignored partitions
+.. _endpoint_discovery:

 Endpoint discovery
 ==================